SinusBot/docs/docs/installation/linux.md

 ## Requirements

+!!!
+Warning "The TeamSpeak Client 3.3+ requires at least a Linux Kernel of version 3.17 or higher!"
+    You can check your Linux Kernel version with `uname -a`.

 Make sure that your OS (Operating System) is up-to-date.
 We recommend recent LTS releases such as **Ubuntu 18.04** or **Debian 10** (buster), minimal reqired versions:

 - Debian 8+
 - Ubuntu 16.10+
 - CentOS 7+

+When choosing a VPS (virtual private server), make sure that it is **not** based on OpenVZ, because the Linux kernel will be too old.
+Instead choose a **KVM** or **LCX** based VPS with a recent OS.

 The server should have *at least* 512MB or 1GB of free RAM.
 Although the SinusBot itself doesn't require much RAM, the TeamSpeak Client(s) often take up the most memory.